Greece Moments Greece Moments

 Quaint village atmosphere in the tavern San Antonakak

-The atmosphere is authentic, the panoramic view of Karlovasi and the mainland of Asia Minor is magnificent!
-Park your vehicle at the entrance to the village and then follow the signs to the tavern on foot.
+The atmosphere is authentic, and the panoramic view of Karlovasi and the mainland of Asia Minor is magnificent!
+Park your vehicle at the entrance to the village and then follow the signs to the taverna on foot.

 More recommendations for cafes and restaurants in Samos: